Sprint, T-Mobile have to sell $26.5B deal to antitrust cops

 The combined company, to be called T-Mobile, would have about 127 million customers.
 Consumers worry a less crowded telecom field could result in higher prices, while unions are concerned about potential job losses.

-In a conference call with Wall Street analysts, Sprint CEO Marcelo Claure acknowledged that getting regulatory approval is "the elephant in the room," and one of the first things the companies did after sending out the deal's news release was to call Ajit Pai, chairman of the Federal Communications Commission.
+In a conference call with Wall Street analysts, Sprint CEO Marcelo Claure acknowledged that getting regulatory approval is "the elephant in the room."
+One of the first things the companies did after sending out the deal's news release was to call Ajit Pai, chairman of the Federal Communications Commission.

 The companies stressed that they plan to have more employees following the combination, particularly in rural areas, than they do as stand-alone companies now.